Low Cost Spay and Neuter Services

 Most counties offer low cost services or units, call your local society or shelter/pound to find out about spay and neuter assistance and opportunities in your community.
 No excuses, low cost options are everywhere!
 Help end overpopulation and euthanasia of unwanted animals.

-Dog Pound & Redemptions to Owners: Call to claim your dog at anytime, 740-622-9741 and if a warden transported, 740-295-0026.
-Have a current, 2024 dog tag on your dog to avoid higher fees and citations.
+Dog Pound & Redemptions to Owners: Call to claim your dog at anytime, 740-622-9741 and if a warden transported, 740-295-0026 for required license check.
+Have a current, 2024 dog tag on your dog to avoid higher fees and citations!
 If a warden picked up your dog and it is not currently tagged for 2024, this will require you meet with that office prior to shelter release.
 We meet owners Monday-Friday to get dogs home quickly.
 Cats are redeemed at no charge, we often sponsor neuter and spay for the unaltered as well.
 You must provide photo proof of your pet however to claim.
 If the cat has been put up for adoption, and extensive time has passed, you may be required to adopt the cat back.

 Community Pet Food Bank: Last Thursday of each month at 11am until supplies out.